Michigan credit union lands second bank deal in Florida

 DFCU Financial said it reached a deal to acquire Winter Park National Bank in suburban Orlando.

-It marked the 20th deal of the year involving a credit union buying a bank, extending a record run in 2024.
-The industry earlier this year surged past the 2023 total of 11 and the prior annual record of 16 set in 2022.
-Credit unions are buying up small banks to diversify into business lending and expand footprints.
+It's the 20th deal this year involving a credit union buying a bank, extending a record run that is likely to continue into 2025.
+Credit unions have been making these acquisitions to diversify into business lending and expand their footprints.

-Its bid for the $845-million asset Winter Park National would give it two branches in central Florida, one each in the Orlando suburbs of Winter Park and Longwood, and a commercial loan book.
+The all-cash bid for the $845-million asset Winter Park National would give DFCU two branches in central Florida, one each in the Orlando suburbs of Winter Park and Longwood, and a commercial loan book.

-Winter Park National "has been a cornerstone of the Central Florida financial community, and we look forward to building on their legacy," Ryan Goldberg, president and CEO of DFCU Financial, said in a press release announcing the deal.
+Winter Park National "has been a cornerstone of the Central Florida financial community, and we look forward to building on their legacy," DFCU President and CEO Ryan Goldberg said in a press release Friday announcing the deal.

 DFCU did not disclose financial terms of the acquisition, which it expects to finalize in 2025.

-The credit union said David Dotherow, CEO of Winter Park National, would join the combined organization.
-He would become its Central Florida president.
+The credit union said Winter Park National CEO David Dotherow would join the combined organization as the Central Florida president.

 "Together we look forward to strengthening relationships with our clients and reaching new customers across the region," Dotherow said in the release.
 Winter Park National opened its doors in 2017.
 It was one of the first de novo banks to launch after the long break in de novo approvals that followed the 2008 financial crisis.